AntonioFeijaoUK/www-makeitping-cloud/docs/_posts/2020-05-14-vpc-to-vpc-via-tgw.md

 You are now connected to the console of the instance in the private subnet.

 > Did you notice we did not have to manage `ssh key` to access this instance command line

 ---

+## There is no bug instance-192-168-4-first

+There is no bug!

+If you follow the steps above, the instance `instance-192-168-4-first` will NOT show up on `AWS Systems Manager` section `Managed Instances`.

+The instance will also not install the `user data` script.

+Can you figure out why?

+---